 FOUND AT SEA - visuals below by Mike McDonnell!
 I love these, and some of the 20+ he has done will be used on the cover and inside the book.
 (Published by Polygon/Birlinn, Feb 2013)

 Check back here regularly for information about other upcoming publications, readings, signings and events.

 MARCH 28th - Queens Hall, Edinburgh.
 In the first half of this gig I will be reading from 'Fair Helen' plus some assorted largely 'spoken word' poems (ie, done without the book!) with and to music and song from the Fiona Hunter Band + Mike Vass.
 Scary and exciting for me to be on that rather large stage, where I have sat in the audience often enough.
 I am so enjoying increasingly doing readings/ spoken word with a variety of musics and musicians - the gigs with Mike Heron were a lift and a reminder of how it can work.
 It seems the right thing to be doing, esp. with poetry, and the 'Fair Helen' novel seems to call out for the source ballad being sung, along with others from that time and tradition.
+We have started rehearsing pieces together, and it is proving very enjoyable and absorbing.
+We hope to do more similar gigs together.
 For further info, booking etc, see:http://www.thequeenshall.net/whats-on/shows/an-evening-with-andrew-greig-and-the-fiona-hunter-band-2014

-Sat 26th April '14 - reading/ performing at the Colonsay Festival.
+Sat 26th April '14 - reading/ performing at the Colonsay Festival, along with my wife Lesley Glaister who will be reading from and talking about her new novel 'Little Egypt'.
 'A gentleman is someone who can play the banjo...but doesn't' Mark Twain remarked.
 I am no gentleman, and the banjo will be played and sung to.